LED-BOY/Ledboy-Adventures/README.md

 Attiny 402.
 It should work on any Attiny compatible series that meet minimun requirements.
 To display the title text: first flash the flash title scketch, then flash the game.
+CHECK FLASH SETTINGS FOR THE ARDUINO IDE BEFORE FLASHING